MarcoCusinato/scidata/README.md

 ## Introduction

 This my version of a data analysis tool for the code AENUS-ALCARR.
-It is a _easy-to-use_ package built entirely in `Python`, and it is meant to work alongside with the _soon to be release_ __scivis__ (a tool for visualizing supernovae data from simulations made withthe same code), but works also standalone.
+It is a _easy-to-use_ package built entirely in `Python`.
+It's use is mainly to extract thermodynamics and hydrodynamics data from the simulations and use them to compute crucial core-collapse supernova analysis quantities such as radii (shock, neutrinos, PNS, ...), gravitational waves, enregies and much more.
 All features are implemented, tested and work fairly well for 1D and 2D simulations, while I did not test them in 3D.
 However, _most_ of them should work also in 3D.<br/>
 Please bear in mind that this package will be updated fairly often, so refer always to the latest version.<br/>
 Any tips or suggestion are more than welcome!

 ## Requirements

 This being a `Python` package, it requires a version of [Python3](https://www.python.org/) installed on your computer.
-Besides, it makes heavy use of three `Python` libraries
+Besides, it makes heavy use of five `Python` libraries
  - [NumPy](https://numpy.org/)
  - [SciPy](https://scipy.org/)
  - [h5Py](https://www.h5py.org/)